top of page

 1/27/25, 5:00 PM

-Focus On Ukraine: two films about the Russian-Ukrainian war & panel discussion - March 5, 2025
+Focus on Ukraine: Three films and post-film discussion - March 5, 2025

-Focus On Ukraine: two films about the Russian-Ukrainian war & panel discussion - March 5, 2025
+Focus on Ukraine: Three films and post-film discussion - March 5, 2025

 Join us for a powerful evening of film and conversation that delves into the human impact of the ongoing war in Ukraine.
 We will feature two thought-provoking films, followed by a panel discussion with key experts and special guests.